zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adw-connection-wallet/adw-connection-wallet.md

 ### Required Artifacts

--   The following lab requires an Oracle Public Cloud account.
+-   The following lab requires an <a href="https://www.oracle.com/cloud/free/" target="\_blank">Oracle Cloud account</a>.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

 -   Oracle SQL Developer 19.2 or later is recommended (see <a href="http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html" target="\_blank">Oracle Technology Network download site.</a>)
     Please use SQL Developer version 18.3 or later as this version contains enhancements for key Autonomous Data Warehouse features, including using ADW behind a VPN or Firewall.